deathsimon/SPOT_XR_StickDropDetection/README.md

 After detecting a fall, the script stops the detection.
 Press `d' or draw a new AOI to restart the detection.

+Other commands for Spot:

+-- 'r': reset to the default setting for catching
+-- 'o': open the gripper
+-- 'c': close the gripper
+-- 's': stow the arm and sit down

 **Dependency**